yamanidev/market-wizard/README.md

 ## What I learned from the experience:
 - GUI development with JavaFX
-- Implementing the MVC architecture, which may be a lousy one, but it was a good start nevertheless
+- Implementing the MVC architecture, in a lousy way, but it was a good start nevertheless
 - Integrating SQLite, the modeling and management of a relational database